 (20) Rope in a Rug

-Climbing ropes are expensive.
-But the thing about them, however, is that you cannot use old ones when you are climbing and probably risking your life.
-So what can we do with these ropes which may have seen better days for climbing purposes but are as fine as they are?
+Climbing ropes are expensive, but you cannot use old ones when you are climbing as you will end up risking your life.
+So what can we do with these ropes which may have seen better days but are as fine as they are?
 Repurpose them into a rug, that’s what we do.

 (21) Towel Off Totally

-By using old towels cut into strips and then braided, this woven rug becomes an example of pure utilitarian beauty.
+Using old towels cut into strips and braided, this woven rug becomes an example of pure utilitarian beauty.
 Simple, austere but purposeful.

 (22) Mix Match and Square Match

-Matching carpet squares and doormats to form one large area rug – all for under $30.
-Also, some of the carpet squares came as free but with some moving around and buying some here and there, we now have this perfect area rug that holds the living room together.
-Moreover, all is cozy with just a touch of modern.
+Match carpet squares and doormats to form one large rug – all for under $30.
+Some of the carpet squares came free, but with some moving around and buying some here and there, we now have this perfect area rug to hold the living room together.
+It’s cozy with just a touch of modern.

 Source: How to Make a Rug for Under $30